Table of Contents

 3. Twin Peaks: The Return (2017)

-Some will recount how they got their first scare from the series as evil spirit Bob lunged out from under Laura’s bed, or were left unnerved by the sight of a little person taking backwards in the iconic ‘Red Room’.
+Some will recount how they got their first scare from the series as evil spirit Bob lunged out from under Laura’s bed, or were left unnerved by the sight of a little person taking backward in the iconic ‘Red Room’.
 However, most people came to associate Twin Peaks with nostalgia for its charming and unique characters, particularly Kyle Maclachlan’s wholesome FBI Agent Dale Cooper.
-It’s understandable, then, why many fans were frustrated and dissapointed by this continuation, which came out over 25 years after the baffling and open-ended conclusion of the second season.
+It’s understandable, then, why many fans were frustrated and disappointed by this continuation, which came out over 25 years after the baffling and open-ended conclusion of the second season and prequel film Fire Walk with Me.

 Original director David Lynch was eventually given complete creative control over the revival, free of any of the studio interference which arguably derailed the first run.
 Lynch set about creating a continuation completely based on his own vision of what exactly happened to those iconic characters in the two-plus decades since we last saw them.
 And.
 Lynch, being Lynch, was never going to make it easy for the audience to slip back into their nostalgia-fulled comfort zone.